RisenCrypto/RisenCrypto.github.io/_posts/2021-11-28-ExtensionFields.md

 **Addition**

-Addition of field elements is the usual addition of polynomials, with coefficient addition performed modulo 2
+Addition of field elements is the usual addition of polynomials, with coefficient addition performed modulo 2 (which is also the same as XORing of the bit-strings)

 **Multiplication**
 For a field $F_{p^k}$, an irreducible binary polynomial P(x) of degree k is chosen (such a polynomial exists for any k and can be efficiently found).
 Multiplication of field elements (which are polynomials of degree $k-1$ or lesser) is done modulo the irreducible polynomial.